 A2-Type, Aaron Koblin, Ben Fry, Ben Roberts, Defense Distributed, Golan Levin, Helen Yentus, Humanoid, Iris Van Herpen, Josh Roseberg, Kouhei Nakama, Leah Buechley, Reinoud van Laar, Shawn Sims, Shih Wei Chieh, Studio Pinaffo-Pluvinage, Takashi Kawashima, Tristan Perich, Universal Everything, Wang & Söderström, Ying Gao, Zeitguised

 In 2014, teenager Adrianna Mitchell sat at a keyboard with Barack Obama and helped him become the first US President to code.
 His modest effort, a mere 17 characters of script, underscored a deeper belief in coding as the literacy of the 21st Century.
 Once largely viewed as an esoteric and tangential activity, coding has emerged as an essential, world-making practice.
 But what will this digitally-driven future look like?
 Are today’s school children destined for lives as software engineers, or will coding become a more diffused set of practices.
 What will it mean ‘to code’?

-Hello World: Code and Design examines the role of code in contemporary design, considering the ways in which designers are integrating computation into their practice.
-The exhibition gathers objects and technologies from across the design spectrum—from fashion and textiles, to moving image, graphics and the handmade—in order to reveal the new social and economic forces that generate them.
+HELLO WORLD: CODE AND DESIGN examines the role of code in contemporary design, considering the ways in which designers are integrating computation into their practice.
+The exhibition gathers objects and technologies from across the design spectrum—from fashion and textiles, to the moving image, graphics and the handmade—in order to reveal the social, economic and critical impact of code and design.

 Image: Aaron Seymour, Hello World, 2017.